lolghuiy4tgfyu4th7tvtg/gamey.github.io/Actual Source Code/readme.md

 ## Welcome to the Source Code
 Yay!
 You Made it past the Website Stuff!
 This is _only_ the source code of Gamey
+> By the way, Gamey requires the internet to set up

 [This is the source code for the first version btw](https://github.com/lolghuiy4tgfyu4th7tvtg/gamey/files/7892967/Source.Code.zip)